 The Role of BDRs in ABM

-A strong alignment between marketing and sales is the key to a successful ABM program, and BDRs/SDRs are the bridge.
-This is especially true for GTM teams running a programmatic ABM program targeting more than 50 accounts where BDRs can pull the weight in ensuring strategic outbound efforts against the target account list.
+This is especially true for GTM teams running a programmatic ABM program targeting more than 50 accounts, where BDRs can ensure strategic outbound efforts against the target account list.

 ABM Buying Stages & Team Roles